DevvNirvana/claude-code-apex/README.md

 bash claude-orchestrator-apex-v4/install.sh
 ```

-**Then in Claude Code — one command, everything configured:**
+**Then in Claude Code: one command, everything configured:**

 ```
 /setup
 ```

-`/setup` detects your stack, auto-generates `CLAUDE.md`, seeds the project brain with your architectural constraints, and gets you to your first productive command in under 2 minutes — on any project, new or existing.
+`/setup` detects your stack, auto-generates `CLAUDE.md`, seeds the project brain with your architectural constraints, and gets you to your first productive command in under 2 minutes: on any project, new or existing.
 No manual config required to start.

 ---